-- ➤ General rule: Take at least a 15-minute break for every hour studied with a max of 4 hours nonstop at a time.
-For example, if you studied two hours straight, take a 30-minute break.
+- General rule: Take at least a 15-minute break for every hour studied with a max of 4 hours nonstop at a time.
+For example, if you studied two hours straight, take a 30minute break.
 If you studied four hours, take at least an hour break.
-At max, I personally recommend not studying more than eight hours a day but if you do, be mindful of your anxiety levels and endurance - ➤ Some people prefer to use a pomodoro timer and block scheduling to stay organized.
+I personally recommend not studying more than eight hours a day but if you do, be mindful of your anxiety levels and endurance - Some people prefer to use a pomodoro timer and block scheduling to stay organized.
 For others, this rigidity can cause anxiety.
-If you are the latter, consider including a 10-to-15-minute transition time between your break and your studying (such as finishing watching an episode of show, grabbing some water, and then sitting down to study again). - You may also need a day or two off during extended periods of studying if your anxiety gets too high.
+If you are the latter, consider including a 10to-15-minute transition time between your break and your studying (such as finishing watching an episode of show, grabbing some water, and then sitting down to study again). - You may also need a day or two off during dedicated if your anxiety gets too high.
 This is an okay thing to take.
 It is better to stop and recover rather than push yourself more into burn out if you are struggling.